Delicacy (film): Production

 Émilie Simon provided much of the original music for the film, and she has a 'flash cameo' just before 1:19 into the film.

 Critical response

 On review aggregator website Rotten Tomatoes, Delicacy has an approval rating of 62%, based on 71 reviews, with an average rating of 6/10.
-On Metacritic, which assigns a normalized rating, the film has a score of 53 out of 100, based on 21 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 53 out of 100, based on 21 critics, indicating "mixed or average reviews".